-Since 2015, Coloradans have enjoyed a recordlow uninsured rate.
-Yet the affordability of health care remains a challenge, with one in five (20.2 percent) Coloradans forgoing doctor, specialist, or prescription services due to cost.
-Mid-to low-income Coloradans are more likely to face this barrier.
-But those with incomes below the federal poverty level actually report problems with affordability less frequently, suggesting that Medicaid helps reduce cost challenges for many low-income Coloradans.
+Since 2015, Coloradans have enjoyed a record-low uninsured rate.
+Yet the affordability of health care remains a challenge, with one in five Coloradans (20.2 percent) forgoing doctor, specialist, or prescription services due to cost.
+Mid- to low-income Coloradans are more likely to face this barrier.
+But those with incomes below the federal poverty level actually report problems with affordability less frequently.
+Public insurance and safety net programs help address cost barriers for many low-income Coloradans.
 Cost can also burden those who make it to a doctor's office.
 In 2019, nearly one in three Coloradans (30.6 percent) were surprised by a medical bill that they thought would be covered by insurance.
 And one in five Coloradans (18.1 percent) - the most since 2014, when key provisions of the Affordable Care Act took effect - said they have problems paying medical bills, which can result in lowered spending on other needs, debt, or even bankruptcy.